Instead of answering every single mail and personal question about the Kungsleden trail.

 But this depends on weather condition and can change a bit from year to year.

-Like mention is my post about hiking the Northern Section so did I try to hike Kungsleden in early June (2015) but the was still the way too much snow.
+Like mention is my post about hiking the Northern Section so did I try to hike Kungsleden in early June (2015) but there was still way too much snow.
 And there was still snow on the highest parts of the hike in mid-August.

 If doing the hike in June – July so will you experience the midnight sun, but it´s also the high season for mosquitoes.